peerlibrary/peerlibrary/README.md

 have to put into your `settings.json` file.

 ### Troubleshooting ###

-If you are using a mac and are worried that you may have forgotten some dependencies then run the script checkdependencies.sh located in the peerlibrary folder.
+If you are using Mac OS X and are worried that you may have forgotten some dependencies then run the script `checkdependencies.sh` located in the PeerLibrary root directory.
 It checks for most of the dependencies required to run the application.

 Sometimes when installing dependencies, Meteor will throw the following error: